 - try to be quiet at nesting beaches, do not use flashlight or flash photography as it can disorient both turtles and hatchlings

 The leatherback turtle can travel 10,000 miles (16,000 km) or more each year in search of jellyfish

-Looking for more adventurous activity?
+Looking for a more adventurous activity?
 Step beyond ordinary and take a stroll through the magical mangrove forest of Petit Trou Lagoon.
-Mangrove Boardwalk is one of the Tobago`s best kept secrets- an unspoiled and undiscovered by many people.
+Mangrove Boardwalk is one of Tobago`s best-kept secrets- an unspoiled and undiscovered by many people.
 A quiet place with towering roots and winding paths will lead you to different locations.
 With plenty of birds and marine life, cracking branches add mystery to the Mangrove Boardwalk.
 Look for signs of life and spot crabs popping in and out of holes.
 And the best of all?
-Enjoy this unforgettable light show without a need to pay for an admission.
+Enjoy this unforgettable light show without a need to pay for admission.